 The falconer cannot teach the bird of prey the work trick, but can teach it either the roam or distract trick for free.
 Whichever trick the falconer does not pick then can be picked as a trick later.

 Roam (DC 15): The falconer can let his animal companion loose to roam and forage.
 He must let it roam for no more than a week.
 When the falconer lets it roam, it agrees to return to the place he let it loose within the time period he designates.

 Distract (DC 20; bird only): The animal companion flutters wildly around any enemy it would normally attack with the attack trick.
 It makes an attack roll against that enemy.
-On a hit, the enemy is shaken.
+On a hit, the enemy is shaken for 1 round.
 This ability replaces wild empathy.

 Hunter's Bond (Ex): At 4th level, a falconer must select an animal companion when he gains hunter's bond.
 He does not gain a new companion at 4th level; rather, his feathered companion gains full hit points.

 Swoop for the Kill (Ex): At 6th level, when outdoors, a falconer can direct his feathered companion to strike an enemy from high above.
 His feathered companion gains the following trick as a bonus trick.